vchaindz/vcn/docs/user-guide/notarization.md

 When the signer initiates the notarization process, their block of digital data (*the asset*) is input into a [SHA-256](https://en.wikipedia.org/wiki/SHA-2) hashing function in order to produce their asset’s unique digital fingerprint.
 (The digital fingerprint is also known as the digest or simply *the hash*.)

-Then, the hash (not the asset itself, which is never uploaded to nor shared with CodeNotary) along with the desired [status](#Statuses) is cryptographically signed by using the signer's Unique Secret (private key).
+Then, the hash (not the asset itself, which is never uploaded to nor shared with CodeNotary) along with the desired [status](#Statuses) is cryptographically signed by using the signer's secret (private key).
 Signing takes place locally on the signer’s machine.
 Once signed, this metadata (i.e. the signed hash and status) is sent to a Smart Contract on the blockchain.
 The Smart Contract then adds the signer’s trust [level](#Levels) and a timestamp to the already existing metadata.

 In the end, the output of the notarization process is a new entry on the [ZTC](https://zerotrustconsortium.org/) blockchain, where it remains forever and can never be changed.
 The entry contains the asset’s signed hash, signed [status](#Statuses), [level](#Levels), and timestamp, which are all bound together.
 Attribute mapping and descriptions are below:

 Field | Label | Description
 ------------ | ------------- | -------------
-`Owner` | **SignerID** | The public address derived from the user's Unique Secret.
+`Owner` | **SignerID** | The public address derived from the user's secret.
 `Level` | **Level** | The signer's [level](#Levels) at the time when the notarization was made.
 It indicates how the signer verified their identity.
 `Status` | **Status** | The asset's [status](#Statuses) chosen by the signer at the time when the notarization was made.
 `Timestamp` | **Date** | The date and time of the notarization.